yunihafsarii/yunihafsarii/README.md

 Here are something about me:

-- 🔭 I’m currently working on Hate Speech Detection and Conversational AI
+- 🔭 I’m currently working on Medical Knowledge Graph
 - 🌱 I’m currently learning about Pytorch